 Big things happen at SML.
 Education.
 Culture.
 Recreation.
 Art.
 Activities & Events.
 Join us!

 The Trustees of the Stevens Memorial Library are citizens of Ashburnham and are elected by town voters.
 Each serves a term of three (3) years.

-In addition to email, you may also contact each Trustee by leaving a message for them here at the library.
+In addition to email, you may also contact each Trustee by calling and leaving a message for them here at the library.
 A Trustee will return your call in a timely manner.